magulaiz/Drupal/core/themes/olivero/components/figure/README.md

 Provides a figure element for a captioned image, audio, video or other tag.

 ## Usage
-Use this component as a top level component.
+Call this component passing a string containing the rendered tag (image, audio, video) and a caption.